creatorcao/mask-rcnn/coco-annotator.md

 ![COCO Annotator](https://camo.githubusercontent.com/69ce7a40db8bdee3e2a292950b5d84cd3f60cc8ac32bdce3316e40ca4130a71d/68747470733a2f2f692e696d6775722e636f6d2f414137496462512e706e67)

-This post is the instruction for installing [COCO Annotator](https://github.com/jsbroks/coco-annotator) on Mac M1.
+This post is the instruction for installing [COCO Annotator](https://github.com/jsbroks/coco-annotator) on Macbook M1.

-I tried many labelling tools and then chose Labelme because it's friendly to the beginners.
+I tried many labelling tools and then chose [Labelme](https://github.com/wkentaro/labelme) because it's friendly to the beginners.
+I tried two ways to install Labelme: to install the _app_ in your Macbook or through `conda/pip install` and then started with Python.

-One of the problems in LabelMe is it's not flexible and quite slow to open. the data annotation and then train it in Mask-RCNN or Detectron2.
+One of the problems in LabelMe is it's not flexible and quite slow to open, I want to be more efficient to annotate image.

-But I realize that LabelMe is only beginner friendly and actually not efficient at all.
-I need a more fast and effective label tool to annotate large data.
-I read a blog using coco-annotator, the interface looked nice and convinient.
-So I started to install it in my macbook.
+And onetime I saw a blog mentioned using [COCO Annotator](https://github.com/jsbroks/coco-annotator), I was immediately attracted by its multiple functions and quick annotation style.
+But the install process is struggling.
+Below is the problems I encountered when I start to install it.
+Hope this blog could help you.

 BUT it's not a software, and I never try to use Docker before.
 I followed the official tutorial but worked very slowly.